mkubasik/GMX_binaries/README.md

   A notebook to compile Gromacs on a T4 instance of Google's colab,according to the "Installation...Quick and Dirty Install", is linked here:
   <a href="https://colab.research.google.com/github/mkubasik/gmx_on_colab/blob/main/Compile_Gromacs2025_2_Colab_GPU.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+## Run on RunPod.io

+RunPod.io is a paid service providing cloud-based GPU computing.